 They have a temperature range from 150 - 450°F. And they are very accurate for such an inexpensive appliance.
 The fact that the oven has it's lowest setting point at 150°F rather than 200°F is great for those who love Fimo Professional clay which has a baking temperature of 230°F. It gives you a little bit of flexibility if you happen to get an oven that runs a bit hot.
 You can always turn the dial down a bit more.

-One Problem: The numbers around the temperature setting dial are small.
+Problems: 1) The numbers around the temperature setting dial are small.
 And 300°F is located directly below the dial.
 That means that the settings from 230° - 300°F which you'll be using to cure your clay may be hard to see.

 VERY IMPORTANT TIP: Only use the "Bake" setting on the Function Dial.
 People have reported scorching and burning on the other two settings.

-Aside from that small drawback...
+Aside from those small drawbacks...

 I love these ovens for baking polymer clay.